jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

-This will take you to the Customer Edge Device Configuration page.
+This will take you to the **Customer Edge Device Configuration** page.

-Set the following parameters and leave everything as default.
+Set the following parameters and leave everything else as default:

 ==============================  =====
 Variable                        Value